karvindass/comparch/README.md

 The simulator will take two input files:

-  1. A file entitled [ucode](./lab6/ucode) which holds the control store that is located in the DE stage of the pipeline.([excel version](./lab6/ucode6.xls))
+  1. A file entitled [ucode](./lab6/ucode6) which holds the control store that is located in the DE stage of the pipeline.([Excel version](./lab6/ucode6.xls))
   2. A file entitled isaprogramholding an assembled LC-3b program.

-The simulator will execute the input LC­3b program using the control store and the code you write inside the simulator functions to direct the simulation of the datapath and memory components of the LC­3b.
+The simulator will execute the input LC-3b program using the control store and the code you write inside the simulator functions to direct the simulation of the datapath and memory components of the LC-3b.
 To be specific, the dumpsim file is something like this:

     Current register/bus values :